nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Type `exit` in the command box.<br>
    Expected: The application window closes

+### Adding a student

+1. Adding a student to the student list
+   2. Test case: `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 c/948372948`<br>
+   Expected: The student is added to the student list.
+Details of the added student shown in the status message.
+Student list reverts to show all students.
+   3. Test case: `add n/John Doe p/98765432 e/bob@example.com a/Down street #01-01 c/98762837` after entering previous test case<br>
+   Expected: The student is not added to the student list.
+Error details shown in the status message

 ### Deleting a student

-1. Deleting a student while all students are being shown
+1. Deleting a student while students are being shown

     1. Prerequisites: List all students using the `list` command.
 Multiple students in the list. **OR** <br>
     Filter or find students as desired using the `filter` or `find` commands.
 Number of students in the list depends on the condition given.